mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/configuration/configuration-parameters/index.md

 *  `master_dns_bindall: 'false'` The master DNS port is closed.

 ### master_external_loadbalancer
 The DNS name or IP address for the load balancer.
-If specified, this is included as subject alternative name in the [DC/OS certificate](/1.11/security/ent/tls-ssl/) of the host on which the load balancer is running.
+If specified, this is included as subject alternative name in the [DC/OS certificate](/1.11/security/ent/tls-ssl/) of the Admin Router on the master nodes.

 ### mesos_container_log_sink